Shreya17vaish/Parkinsons-Detection-using-ML-Algorithms/README.md

-RESULT : Compare the accuracy of training and testing dataset of model whether it is overfitting and underfitting if it is neither from these two then it means algorithm is performing well on the dataset.
+RESULT : Compare the accuracy of training and testing dataset of model whether it is overfitting and underfitting if it's neither from these two then it means algorithm is performing well on the dataset.
 SVM is performing better in training as well as testing than the KNN and RF.